kathrynmcelroy/DremelLaserCutter/README.md

 # DremelLaserCutter
-Support files for working with the Dremel DigiLab LC40 Laser Cutter
+Support files for working with the Dremel DigiLab LC40 Laser Cutter.

+I received my Dremel Digilab LC40 Laser Cutter in October of 2018.
+I've been playing and experimenting with it to understand the best work flows for using it and to find the best settings.
+I'll share files here that will help you get up and running quickly and eventually I'll share my favorite files for you to try out.

+## Contents:
+Illustrator File Template
+Laser Settings Template
+Illustrator Color Palette for vector lines

+## License:
+Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)